dennisleetw/dennisleetw.github.io/_posts/2018-08-01-sriov_in_rhosp13.markdown

 ---
 layout: post
 title:  "SR-IOV"
 description: Single Root I/O Virtualization (SR-IOV) specification is a standard for a type of PCI device assignment that can share a single device to multiple virtual machines.
 SR-IOV improves device performance for virtual machines.
-This article describes the procedure to configure SRIOV compute node in RHOSPv13.
+This article describes the procedure to configure SRIOV compute node in RHOSPv13 using TripleO.
 img: Logo_RH_OpenStackPlatform_RGB_Gray.png
 categories: [one, two]
 color: B0C4DE